GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Tech Services

-The Tech services page is user friendly and is very clear to read, Its high contrast background on the hover over the radio select buttons images make a great visual indicator to on hovered items, which enhances the user's experience on the page.
+The Tech services page is user-friendly and is very clear to read, its high contrast background on the hover over the radio select buttons images make a great visual indicator to on hovered items, which enhances the user's experience on the page.
+The form validates on submission to make sure the data submitted is valid.
+The user can submit an image of their weapon to the company to have some visual record of the condition of their RIF weapon.

+The radio buttons in the form utilize the images attached to the models of the choices in the form.
+The images provide a great user experience helping the shopper understand what they are picking.
+This is an important part of the design of the form, trying to imitate a video game "select your loadout" experience.
+This approach is far better than a text based select box which wouldn't provide the user with the same level of user experience.

 ![image](https://user-images.githubusercontent.com/72948843/204584418-08a60b02-d0a1-4eaf-95b1-9524ddd4db33.png)
 ![image](https://user-images.githubusercontent.com/72948843/206764702-eb99ad38-2422-4a6e-91a2-332bcfc7a356.png)